tttp/civi-charlatan/README.md

 That or you want more realistic development enviroments containing a few 1000th contacts.
 This tool generates contacts (with address, email and phone) and add them to your civicrm (using REST API).

-Testing with node on the same laptop as civi, generates 2000 individuals (+their employees) in less than 3 min.
-Hopefully, it will help testing and identifying sql in civicrm that needs some improvements.
+Testing with node on the same laptop as my civi, generated 2000 individuals (+their employees) in less than 3 min.
+Hopefully, it will help testing and identifying sql queries in civicrm that needs some improvements.

-I plan to use it as well for our next trainings.
+I plan to use it as well for our next trainings to provide a more complete install.

-It's using [charlatan](https://npmjs.org/package/charlatan) to generate the names/emails/phones
+It's using the wonderful [charlatan](https://npmjs.org/package/charlatan) to generate the names/emails/phones

 ##Installation##
 you need to have a working node with npm